 Wedding planner or coordinator — 5% of the budget

-As their title denotes, wedding planners provide assistance in the planning and preparation of your special day.
+Planners and coordinators offer invaluable assistance, especially for couples working with a $20k wedding budget.
 They will guide you through budgeting concerns, locating vendors and retailers, deciding major and minor details such as the theme and color scheme, and more.

 Some wedding planners are also wedding coordinators, though there are differences between their skillsets and responsibilities.
 Coordinators ascertain that the plan is properly executed.
 Day-of wedding coordinators, in particular, oversee the event as it happens, making sure that everything goes according to plan.